Healthy Pet Diets, So They Can Live Long Happy Lives!

 Puppies and kittens need at least 12% and up to 15% bone to help them develop their skeletal growth and the development of adult teeth.

 I recommend that you add this to the raw recipes, or if you are cooking any of the food, add the bone meal after it is cooked.
 You don’t want to add this to a recipe before it’s cooked.
 You don’t want to cook the bone meal with the food.
+You can also use Four Leaf’s Rover’s, Better Bones, as a substitute for adding ground up bone to the food.

 Some doctors don’t believe in the power of foods and nutrition.
 Their focus is on treatment, not prevention.
 But I believe if we eat the right foods, we have the power to reverse and prevent disease.
 I use food as medicine, and I’ve seen it work on people, and also on my pets and the wildlife that I rehabilitate.